DigitalConfections/WB8WFK-ARDF-Foxoring-Transmitter/README.md

 <b>PD6 - Board Pin 6  (Input)</b> <= DIP Switch Bit 2 (switch to Gnd)</p></pre>

 <h2>Usage</h2>
 <p>The transmitter can be configured using the serial port, or using the DIP switch and sync-button hardware interface.
 Only a subset of the available configurations is available when using only the hardware interface.
 Configuring the DIP setting with a serial port command to anything but 0 (zero) will disable the hardware DIP switch.
-Default settings are shown in <b>boldface</b>.</p>
+Default settings are shown in <b>boldface</b>.
+Serial command arguments may be abbreviated using the first letter of the word.
+For example: > DIP CLASSIC BEACON can be shortened to > DIP C B.</p>
 <p>
     <table>
         <tr>